Bird-a-thon Guidelines, Rules, & Regulations

 → Every participant is asked to fundraise for their team. ←

 - Must follow the Birding Code of Ethics.

-- Must bird within Massachusetts state lines.
+- Must bird within Massachusetts (including offshore waters).

 - Must submit an Official Species Checklist to their Team Captain(s).